jrcooper91/PyTorch_CNN/grism_classifier/README.md

 ## Prediction
-* This neural net is [TBA] accurate on the test set.
+* This neural net is 66% accurate on the test set and is in progress.

 <img src="test1.png" width="370" height="300" /><img src="test2.png" width="370" height="300" />